Sports Illustrated: Establishment

 There were two previous magazines named Sports Illustrated before the current magazine was launched on August 9, 1954.
 In 1936, Stuart Scheftel created Sports Illustrated with a target market of sportsmen.
 He published the magazine monthly from 1936 to 1942.
 The magazine focused on golf, tennis, and skiing with articles on the major sports.
 He then sold the name to Dell Publications, which released Sports Illustrated in 1949 and this version lasted six issues before closing.
 Dell's version focused on major sports (baseball, basketball, boxing) and competed on magazine racks against Sports and other monthly sports magazines.
-During the 1940s, these magazines were monthly, which prevented them from cover current events.
+During the 1940s, these magazines were monthly, which prevented them from covering current events.
 There was no large-base, general, weekly sports magazine with a national following on actual active events.
 It was then that Time patriarch Henry Luce began considering whether his company should attempt to fill that gap.
 At the time, many believed sports was beneath the attention of serious journalism and did not think sports news could fill a weekly magazine, especially during the winter.
 A number of advisers to Luce, including Life magazine's Ernest Havemann, tried to kill the idea, but Luce, who was not a sports fan, decided the time was right.

 Luce and editors of the planned magazine met in 1954 at Pine Lakes Country Club, the oldest golf course in Myrtle Beach, South Carolina.
 The course's pro shop has a plaque mentioning the meetings, and the plaque also states that the first issue was given to the course.
 It is on display there.
 Myrtle Beach Area Golf Course Owners Association executive director Tracy Conner credits the magazine with making Myrtle Beach a golf destination.

 Many at Time-Life scoffed at Luce's idea; in his Pulitzer Prize–winning biography, Luce and His Empire, W. A. Swanberg wrote that the company's intellectuals dubbed the proposed magazine "Muscle", "Jockstrap", and "Sweat Socks".
 Launched on August 9, 1954, it was not profitable (and would not be for 12 years) and not particularly well-run at first, but Luce's timing was good.
 The popularity of spectator sports in the United States was about to explode, and that popularity came to be driven largely by three things: economic prosperity, television, and Sports Illustrated.

 The early issues of the magazine seemed caught between two opposing views of its audience.
 Much of the subject matter was directed at upper-class activities such as yachting, polo and safaris, but upscale would-be advertisers were unconvinced that sports fans were a significant part of their market.